robertdebock/ansible-role-mysql/README.md

 # The address mysql should bind to.
 mysql_bind_address: 127.0.0.1

+# The password to set for the root user.
+Also stored in my.cnf
+mysql_root_password: "s3Cur31t4."

 # This role can populate databases and users, see below.
 # mysql_databases:
 #   - name: firstdb